kailash-manasarovar/statement/docs/timeline/2024/may.md

 [![Sexual violence threats at dinner](../../content/images/sexual-violence-at-dinner.png)](https://x.com/1FRGVN/status/1790392972057747804)

-- Miriam never mentions it again.
+- Miriam from Spanish HR never mentions it again.
 - On the way back to our rooms that night, Anthony needs to be reminded about what this man did at the table.
 - *Did you not see him make those sexually violent threats to me Anthony*, I said. *He was menacing.*
 - Anthony says nothing so I explain by demonstrating it to him.